-Some of the health benefits of royal jelly include its ability to prevent certain types of cancer, lower blood pressure, relieve sexual infertility, lower cholesterol levels, protects the liver, reduces inflammation, heals digestive disorders, prevents premature aging, help in weight loss efforts, and increase circulation.
+The health benefits of royal jelly include its ability to prevent certain types of cancer, lower blood pressure, treat sexual infertility, lower cholesterol levels, protect the liver, reduce inflammation, heal digestive disorders, prevent premature aging, help in weight loss, and increase circulation.

-While most people know that honey comes from bees, most people don’t know that there is another type of nutritious type of food that comes from the same insect.
-Royal jelly is actually excreted from the top of a bee’s head and is collected in what’s called a queen cell (a special honeycomb).
+While most people know that honey comes from bees, they don’t know that there is another nutritious type of food that comes from the same insect.
+Royal jelly is excreted from the top of a bee’s head and is collected in what’s called a queen cell (a special honeycomb).
 When bee larvae are first born, they are fed royal jelly directly from the workers in order to get a healthy, nutritious boost so they survive their first few days of life.
 However, after 3-4 days, larvae no longer consume royal jelly.
-However, for potential queen bees, royal jelly is far more important.
+For potential queen bees, this jelly is far more important.
 In fact, queen larvae are put into these special queen cells and are surrounded by royal jelly.
 This is what helps them to develop their “queen morphology”.

 There is a single protein, royalactin, that causes the phenotypic change in the queen larvae.
 It causes them to develop ovaries and grow to a far larger size than normal bees.
-Furthermore, it has been known to extend the life span of a queen more than 20 times longer than that of a normal bee.
+Furthermore, it has been known to extend the lifespan of a queen more than 20 times than that of a normal bee.